dewynl/msc-ai-capstone-project/docs/dissertation.md

 Educational AI development affects multiple stakeholder groups whose interests must be carefully considered and balanced throughout the research process.
 Educator impact assessment examines how automated content generation affects teaching professional roles, ensuring that the technology enhances rather than threatens legitimate professional interests.
 Student welfare considerations evaluate potential impacts on learning quality and educational outcomes, prioritizing student benefit in all system design decisions.

 Institutional stakeholder analysis addresses the interests of educational institutions, accrediting bodies, and policy makers who may be affected by widespread adoption of educational AI systems.
-The research includes systematic consideration of power dynamics and potential unintended consequences that could arise from educational AI deployment, particularly focusing on effects that might disproportionately impact marginalized or vulnerable populations within educational contexts.
+The research includes systematic consideration of power dynamics and potential unintended consequences that could arise from educational AI deployment, particularly focusing on effects that might disproportionately impact marginalised or vulnerable populations within educational contexts.

 Social impact evaluation extends beyond immediate educational stakeholders to consider broader societal implications of automated educational content generation.
 The research contributes to understanding how educational AI can support rather than undermine educational equity, access, and quality in diverse social and economic contexts.